-If the IN denies having received any request labeled l from O, O presents EORI and the arbitrator checks the IN's signature on it as well as validity of the label.
+If the IN denies having received any request labelled l from O, O presents EORI and the arbitrator checks the IN's signature on it.
 If successful, the arbitrator settles that O sent the request to the IN.

-If O denies having received a response from the IN for a labeled transaction l, the IN presents Con_k and the arbitrator checks the TTP's signature on it.
+If O denies having received a response from the IN for a labelled transaction l, the IN presents $Con_k$ and the arbitrator checks the TTP's signature on it.
 If successful, the arbitrator settles that O published the key due to receipt of a response from the IN.